phcompeau/biological_modeling_course/_pages/coronavirus/structure_intro.md

 ## Protein shape determines binding affinity

-A protein's tertiary structure is essential when it comes to the protein's function and interactions with other proteins or ligands.
+The first question that we might ask about protein structure prediction is why we care about the shape of a given protein.
+Understanding the shape of a protein is essential to determining the function of a given protein as well as understanding how that protein interacts with other proteins or ligands.

 The simplest model of protein interactions is Emil Fischer’s **lock and key** model, which dates all the way back to 1894.
 This model considers a protein that is an **enzyme** serving as a catalyst for a reaction involving another molecule called a **substrate**, and we think of the substrate as a key fitting into the enzyme lock.
 If the substrate does not fit into the active site of an enzyme, then no reaction will happen.